 1.)
 The Union/Train Station

 Taking the metro is a great way to feel like a local.
 Most of the other people taking the train with me were wearing business attire.
 The metro is much simpler to navigate than I anticipated.
 I arrived at the train station to catch the 8:18am, and purchased a ticket to the Chicago Union Station.
 The tickets are $7.25 one way.
 It cost me about $15.00 for a round trip.
 However, if you are going for the weekend it is $10.00 for unlimited rides.
 Even though the metro is usually packed on Saturdays the weekend is a great time to visit the city.
 The ride took about an hour.
 Once they announced we had arrived in Chicago, most everyone else on the train got off too.
-As someone who has been on the subway is Washington, D.C. and in New York City this metro is much easier to figure out.
+As someone who has been on the subway in Washington, D.C. and in New York City this metro is much easier to figure out.

 2.)
 The Willis Tower

 What used to be called the Sears Tower is now called the Willis Tower.
 It was first on my agenda for the day.
 The lines at Willis Tower can be painfully long.
-As I walked down hallway after hallway I realized that luckily I was missing most of the crowd by going at 9:30 in the morning on a Tuesday.
+As I walked down the hallway after hallway I realized that luckily I was missing most of the crowd by going at 9:30 in the morning on a Tuesday.
 I could see about fifty feet on all sides.
-The Willis Tower is a little pricy, at $24.00 per adult.
+The Willis Tower is a little pricey, at $24.00 per adult.
 But if only I was three years old it would be free entry.

 3.)
 The Bean